 Recommended by Laura | LauraNoesta

-One of the most memorable places I visited in France was Nice.
-The city that some time ago was the home of artists like Matisse and Chagall is now one of the most touristic cities of the Côte d'Azur.
+Nice is one of the most popular cities in France.
+The city that some time ago was the home of artists like Matisse and Chagall is now one of the most touristic cities of the Côte d’Azur.

-For its art, beaches and the beautiful mountains that surround the city, Nice is a perfect fit for everyone looking to escape from the routine of a big city.
+For its art, beaches and the beautiful mountains that surround the city, there’s a reason Nice is considered one of the best places to live in France– it’s a perfect fit for everyone looking to escape from the routine of a big city.

 When is the best time to visit Nice?